 Reference- Windows Team Blog

 Using appropriate conditions to determine the OS is a very important step to ensure App-Compatibility.
-For more information on App-Compat Operating System Versioning and Windows 7 RTM – Read Here and Here
+For more information on Application Compatibility Operating System Versioning and Windows 7 RTM – Read Here and Here.

 Version details are clearly stated.
 All should notice here is Windows 7 is not a MS version 7 its 6.1 series.
 Still I wonder Why MS named Windows7?